AviatrixSystems/aviatrix-new-relic/README.md

 ```sql
 FROM AviatrixGatewayStatusSample SELECT status
 ```

+### Securing Bearer Tokens and Urls

+There are a number of different ways to secure keys and other shared data within your New Relic environment.
+It is important that you do this but there are different steps to follow depending on the approach that you are going to follow.
+The latest approaches are documented [here](https://docs.newrelic.com/docs/infrastructure/host-integrations/installation/secrets-management/) and are quick and easy to follow.

+You may however, be using the deprecated approach detailed [here](https://github.com/newrelic/nri-flex/blob/master/docs/deprecated/secrets.md) within your current New Relic setup.
+In this case you can use the documented steps but this is a bit more effort and New Relic recommend that you move the new way.

 ## Configuring New Relic Lookup Tables

 In order to associate the data coming from the Aviatrix API with your account information you need to set up a lookup table with this information.
 This is a manual step that currently needs to be updated when your gateways change.